rakshit-23/OpenFASOC/README.md

   <img width="2000" height="400" src="https://user-images.githubusercontent.com/110079890/207364136-3c0d4fe7-7620-4b9c-9329-225b65925228.png">
 </p>

+### 3.2.3 Floorplan
-Then, the floorplan for the physical design is generated with OpenROAD, which requires a description of the power delivery network in pdn.cfg.
+The floorplan for the physical design is generated with OpenROAD, which requires a description of the power delivery network in pdn.cfg.

 The floorplan final power report is shown below:
 <p align="center">